Language development: Environmental influences

 Throughout existing research, it is concluded that children exposed to extensive vocabulary and complex grammatical structures more quickly develop language and also have a more accurate syntax than children raised in environments without complex grammar exposed to them.
+This is especially true for children with autism, who may have more difficulty acquiring language, that "rich and responsive" language from an adult gives much more support to the development of language.
 With motherese, the mother talks to the child and responds back to the child, whether it be a babble the child made or a short sentence.
 While doing this, the adult prompts the child to continue communicating, which may help a child develop language sooner than children raised in environments where communication is not fostered.

 Child-directed speech concentrates on small core vocabulary, here and now topics, exaggerated facial expressions and gestures, frequent questioning, para-linguistic changes, and verbal rituals.
 An infant is least likely to produce vocalizations when changed, fed, or rocked.
 The infant is more likely to produce vocalizations in response to a nonverbal behavior such as touching or smiling.

 Child-directed speech also catches the child's attention, and in situations where words for new objects are being expressed to the child, this form of speech may help the child recognize the speech cues and the new information provided.
 Data shows that children raised in highly verbal families had higher language scores than those children raised in low verbal families.
 Continuously hearing complicated sentences throughout language development increases the child's ability to understand these sentences and then to use complicated sentences as they develop.
 Studies have shown that students enrolled in high language classrooms have two times the growth in complex sentences usage than students in classrooms where teachers do not frequently use complex sentences.